 Faux Stacked Stone Siding from Ply Gem installed by Texas Home Exteriors in Houston Texas.

+A growing trend for Houston Texas area homeowners.
 So you’re considering new siding for the exterior of your home.
 Have you considered whether you will be doing a complete siding replacement and/or adding faux stone accents that will completely update the look of your Houston Texas area home?

 By adding Ply Gem Stone accents you can make your home more aesthetically appealing adding great curb appeal, a different look that stands out from the rest.
 Well, whether you want to increase your home’s value, replace rotted siding or you just looking for fresh look, this post offers some helpful insight about this great exterior product.